The Trail

 8 Fun Facts About Folsom Lake

 If you follow the Johnny Cash Trail across rolling grassy hills up to its northeastern terminus, across the Johnny Cash Bridge, and a short jaunt up the connecting American River Bike Trail, you'll find sweeping views of the beautiful Folsom Lake.
-The lake, hemmed in by a 9-mile concrete dam, is the home to cherished summer memories for local hikers, cyclists, boaters, fishing enthusiasts, and families.
+The lake, hemmed in by 9 miles of earth-fill wing dams, is the home to cherished summer memories for local hikers, cyclists, boaters, fishing enthusiasts, and families.
 Dive into our community's history with these fun facts about Folsom Lake.

 Discover Folsom Lake Trivia With These FAQs

-Folsom Lake is a manmade reservoir created by Folsom Dam, which was built in 1955.
+Folsom Lake is a manmade reservoir created by Folsom Dam, which was built in 8 years between 1948 and 1956.
 Folsom Dam is 9 miles long and 340 feet high.
 The dam helps provide water and electrical power to the region, but its primary purpose is to help control flooding of the American River.
 In February 1986, Folsom Dam prevented an estimated $4.7 billion in flood damages.

 Is There A Town Under Folsom Lake?

 When Folsom Dam was created in the 1850s, a century-old Gold Rush Ghost Town was submerged beneath the lake.
 The town, called Mormon Island, was once a mining town; in 1853, it sported a population of 2,500 people.
-In 1856 a fire destroyed Mormon Island, and it was never rebuilt.
+In 1856, a fire destroyed Mormon Island, and it was never rebuilt.
 When lake levels are low (such as during the drought of 2013), spectral remnants of the town can be seen in the form of old stone foundations.
+Today, Mormon Island is registered as a California Historical Landmark, and a marker was placed at the Folsom Point picnic area.

 How Deep is Folsom Lake?